Kolten Wong Player Props: Mariners vs. Athletics

-The Seattle Mariners, including Kolten Wong (.250 batting average in his past 10 games), take on starting pitcher Mason Miller and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+Kolten Wong is available when the Seattle Mariners take on Drew Rucinski and the Oakland Athletics at Oakland-Alameda County Coliseum Thursday at 3:37 PM ET.

-In his last appearance, he had two hits (going 2-for-4) against the Blue Jays.
+He is back in action for the first time since May 4, when he went 2-for-4 against the Blue Jays.

 Kolten Wong Game Info & Props vs. the Athletics